 For our three nights in Santorini, I booked a honeymoon suite with a private plunge pool at the luxury hotel Canaves Oia Epitome.
 You can read my full Canaves Oia Epitome hotel review on my sister site YourTimetoFly.
 This was certainly a huge splurge for this milestone trip, but it was such a wonderful luxury experience that I don’t regret a penny.

 On our first full day in Santorini, we decided to explore the gorgeous town of Oia.
-Just a 10-minute walk (or short hotel shuttle ride) away, we were advised to get an early start to get to experience town before the crowds of day trippers arrived.
-Luckily, the visitors in 2021 are just a fraction of 2019 numbers, so we had until noon before the streets started getting even a little crowded.
+Just a 10-minute walk (or short hotel shuttle ride) away, we were advised to get an early start to get to experience town before the crowds of day-trippers arrived.
+Luckily, we visited early in the season and before cruise ships started returning to the Greek Islands, so we had until noon before the streets started getting even a little crowded.

 After we finally worked up an appetite after our decadent meal the night before, we enjoyed another rooftop meal at the gorgeous Oia Gefsis.
 It was here that I realized I was going to really enjoy dining in Greece.
 We had considered lunch in the courtyard of nearby Roka or Karma, but I think we made an excellent choice for food and views combined.